scroll top

 According to the World Gold Council, recycled gold accounted for 28%3 of the global gold supply in 2020 — 90% of that recycled gold comes from jewelry.

-Gold coins become gold jewelry, like gold chains, necklaces or rings.
+Gold coins become gold jewelry.
 Gold bracelets become electronic components.
 Gold electronic components become gold dental caps.
 Gold dental caps become gold coins.
 The cycle will continue for as long as we value gold.

 And if you have gold coins, gold jewelry, or gold in any other form that you’re looking to sell, that’s good news—because it means you’ll always have a market to sell and recycle your gold.